MEDICARE FOR ALL (HR676)

 For more information see the Labor Campaign WEBSITE or the Healthcare-NOW WEBSITE

-These activities are endorsed by Retirees for Single Payer Health Care because FOOD AND WATER ARE BASIC HEALTHCARE:
+These activities are endorsed by Retirees for Single Payer Health Care because FOOD, WATER AND SHELTER ARE BASIC HEALTHCARE:

 It is good to see Life and Summer weather in full swing.
 The lines are long and and the Folks look forward to our time together and it shows in the faces on both sides of the line.